Who I am.

 News and upcoming events

 - September 10-11, 2016: Attend the exhaustivity workshop at MIT to talk about the exhaustivity component in the meaning of “wonder” (joint work with Floris Roelofsen).

-- September 23, 2016: Talk “Comparing non-reductive theories of question-embedding” at the DIP colloquium at ILLC, Universiteit van Amsterdam.
+- September 23, 2016: Talk “Comparing non-reductive theories of question-embedding” at the DIP colloquium of ILLC, Universiteit van Amsterdam:

 - October 14-16, 2016: Talk “Predicates of relevance and theories of question embedding” at NELS to be held at UMass, Amherst (joint work with Patrick D Elliot, Yasutada Sudo and Nathan Klinedinst).